TheHittosLab/COBOL-Files-Program/README.md

 -READ-FILES.COB
 This file allows you to read the registries of your COBOL files.

+-CREATE-INDEXED-FILE.COB
+This file allows you to create an indexed file.

+-READ-INDEXED-FILE.COB
+This file allows you to read an indexed file.

 -empleados.dat
 This is a test file (database) with 25 registries.